Johann Sebastian Bach.

 Many scientists worked on the Bach genealogy.
 For more than 250 years.
 But the Bach genealogy is controversial.
 And it started 500 years ago.
 The Bach genealogy is not yet finished.
 This genealogy is passion of the wife of the author of this page, Renate Bach.

-A jewel coming with the research of the genealogy of the Bach family: the photo of the Bach Band in Rochester, Illinois, USA.
+A jewel coming with the research of the genealogy of the Bach family: the photo of the Bach Band in Rochester, Minnesota, USA.

 A specialist in the genealogy of the Bach family of musicians: Mrs. Helga Brück.
 It's a pity she died much too early in 2013.